Dtoo007/The-odin-project/README.md

 # The-odin-project
-a repository for every projects in the odin course
+a repository for every courses in the odin projects